cmvandrevala/cmvandrevala.github.io/teaching/phy/shared/lesson-plans/ideal-mirrors.md

 layout: lesson-plan
 title: Ideal Mirrors
 topics:
-  - "Optics terminology: magnification, radius of curvature, focal length, etc."
   - Ideal mirrors
+  - Focal length and radius of curvature
+  - Object distance and image distance
+  - Magnification
 objectives:
-  - Describing the properties of an ideal mirror
+  - Describe the properties of an ideal mirror
   - Calculate the properties of images formed by an ideal mirror
 ---